vgaessler/whisper_server/Readme.txt

 1. cd src/
 2. nant

-That's it, the MurmurVoice.dll will be copied to src/opensim/bin
+That's it, the MurmurVoice.dll will be copied to src/opensim/bin, as will the Ice.dll and Glacier2.dll dependencies.

 I had to change the ProvisionVoiceAccountRequest and